haoctopus/molohub/README.md

 **Linux-based user:** Run command line `locate .homeassistant/configuration.yaml`.
 The `.homeassistant` folder in the returning result is the configuration directory.

-**Docker user:** Go to Docker - Images - Homeassistant - Advanced settings - Volumes, the path corresponding to `/config` is the configuration directory.
+**Synology NAS Docker user:** Go to Docker - Images - Homeassistant - Advanced settings - Volumes, the path corresponding to `/config` is the configuration directory.

 ![img](README/docker.png)